 Will the frequent erase failure on specific sectors affect nearby sectors?

-As erase is specific to sector and it will affect other sectors.
+As erase is specific to sector and it will not affect other sectors.

 Will the maximum erase time increase if the power supply voltage, ambient temperature, and number of erase cycle increase?